 In 2006, Shillinglaw led the Blue Hens to a record of 12-5 and a berth in the CAA Championships game before falling to No. 2 ranked Hofstra in the finals.

 Shillinglaw has been named league coach of the year five times, earning the award in the North Atlantic Conference in 1992, 1993, 1994, and as part of the America East in 1999.
-His teams have failed to post a winning record in league play just five times in his 34-year tenure, posted an undefeated record 10 times, and won nearly 70 percent of its league regular season contests.
+His teams have failed to post a winning record in league play just eight times in his tenure, posted an undefeated record 10 times, and won nearly 65 percent of its league regular season contests.